Herero people: Goats and sheep

-Goats and sheep are kept for their meat and milk.
+Goats and sheep are kept for their meat.
 Goatskin is manufactured into child carriers and to create household ornaments.
 Goat dung, meanwhile, is considered medicinal; it is normally used to treat chickenpox.

 Horses and donkeys

 Horse and donkeys are common means of transport for the Herero.
 In cases of herding or searching for lost domestic animals, the Herero engage horses to carry out these activities.

 Some Herero people are believed to consume donkey meat.

 Dogs and chickens

 In the Herero culture, dogs are used by men for both hunting and herding.
 The Herero people used to hunt to acquire meat, hide, and horns that are bartered for goods such as sugar, tea, and tobacco.

 Chicken are kept for their meat and eggs.